 Alternatively, you can submit a request online.

-Please book assistance a minimum of 12 hours before you travel.
 If your journey goes beyond our network and includes travel on other train operators' services, please book 24 hours before travelling so we can meet their notice period requirements.

 Passenger assistance may change from pre-pandemic assistance to maintain social distancing.
 Some of the changes include:

 - Making sure that members of staff only make contact with passengers when it is absolutely necessary.

 - Reminding customers in wheelchairs that they need to face forward whenever possible.

 - Staff making sure that unless support is required, they are at least 2m away from customers whenever possible.